Provide understanding and appreciation for the value of sustainable fishing methods and the health of the Salish Sea.

 We offer day trips out to the gears to observe and climb the ladders, watch for fish, and take a skiff ride in Legoe Bay.
 At a cost of $50 per person, we provide hours of fun on the waters of the Salish Sea.
 Groups are limited to 6.

 We offer a limited number of internships each year.
 We like to host 2 interns at a time, for durations of 3 to 12 weeks.
-Interns pay $400/week, which includes tent camping.
-We offer scholarships depending on our financing, and offer paid positions to a few interns each season.
 All interns will enjoy the salmon we catch when fishing is allowed.
 We arrange lodging (often tent camping) at no charge.

 Chefs in Raingear